xtrasimplicity/rails_readonly_injector/README.md

 end
 ```

-When you want to switch a site into read-only mode, you can then simply set `RailsReadonlyInjector.read_only` to true and then call `RailsReadonlyInjector.reload!` to (re-)load the configuration.
+When you want to switch a site into read-only mode, you can then simply
+* set `RailsReadonlyInjector.read_only` to true, and then
+* call `RailsReadonlyInjector.reload!` to (re-)load the configuration.

 Alternatively, you can also set `read_only` from within the configuration block inside the initializer.

 If you want to reset the configuration to the defaults, you can simply call `RailsReadonlyInjector.reset_configuration!` from anywhere in your application.